Mert Albaba

 research

-In addition to my work in generative imitation learning, I have five years of experience applying reinforcement learning and game theory to model human behavior in autonomous driving.
-I remain strongly interested in multi-agent systems, where game-theoretic principles can enhance both reinforcement and imitation learning.
+In addition to my work in generative imitation learning, I have 7+ years of experience in reinforcement learning and imitation learning to model human behavior in multi-agent settings.
+I also remain interested in multi-agent settings, where game-theoretic principles can enhance both reinforcement and imitation learning.

 selected publications